-Currently an Assistant Vice President in the world’s largest fundraising consultancy firm, he helps to plan and lead multi-million euro projects in the university and health sectors.
+For the last decade, as a senior fundraising consultant, Paul has helped to plan and lead multi-million euro projects mainly in the educational and health sectors.

 Paul’s writings deal with the themes of cultural differences, history and the unexpected lives of ordinary people.
 In recent years, Paul has become a regular speaker in schools and at teacher forums in Ireland and Italy to discuss writing, the humanities, careers and education (see Seminars below).

-Paul lives with his Italian wife, Barbara (whom he first met in Ancona in 1992) and their three children, in Greystones, Co.
+Paul lives with his Italian wife, Barbara and their three children, in Greystones, Co.
 Wicklow, Ireland.

 Contact Paul on firstname.lastname@example.org

 The Bicycle Thief and the German Wife alongside Travels with Bertha, in the Village Bookshop, Main St, Greystones

 The Bicycle Thief and the German Wife (The Hidden War of a German-speaking Italian Family), published by Affinitá Elettive, Ancona, was launched in Italy in April 2019.
 The Irish launch took place in June 2019 in Dalkey Library, the week of the Dalkey Book Festival.

 Travels with Bertha (Two Years Exploring Australia in a 1978 Ford Stationwagon), published by Liberties Press, Dublin, 2012.